-Here at Cherry Tree Nurseries we follow the EYFS framework.
+Here at Cherry Tree Nurseries we follow the Birth to 5 matters framework.
 This sets the standards that all early years providers must meet to ensure that children learn and develop well.
 It ensures we can observe, assess and plan for the children’s next steps, take on parent/carer and any professional feedback to ensure children make good progress.
 The framework also ensures children are kept healthy and safe and that children have the knowledge and skills they need to start school.
 The Curriculum has the following areas of learning - three Prime areas and four Specific areas:

 Personal, Social and Emotional Development